IQSS/dataverse/scripts/installer/README_python.txt

 pip install psycopg2

 (or "pip3 install psycopg2" if you intend to use python3 and it's installed separately on your system)

+In order to build the module, pip will need to execute pg_config, PostgreSQL configuration utility.
+Make sure it is in your PATH.
+If you have multiple versions of PostgresQL installed, make sure the version that you will be using with Dataverse is the first on your PATH.
+For example,

+   PATH=/usr/pgsql-9.6/bin:$PATH; export PATH

+Certain libraries and source include files, both for PostgresQL and Python, are also needed to compile the module.
+On RedHat/CentOS/etc. you may need to install the -devel packages, *for the specific versions* of PostgreSQL and Python you will be using.
+For
+example:

+	yum install postgresql96-devel
+	yum install python37-devel
+	etc.

+On MacOS, all the needed libraries and source files appear to be included by default with standard distributions of PostgreSQL and Python.

 Howto
 =====